- Bee propolis

-Propolis has strong sensitizing properties and is well documented as an occupational contact allergen.
-However, due to its increased use in cosmetics, supplement, food, and other industries, there has also been a rise in nonoccupational contact allergy reports as well as systemic reactions:
+Due to increased use in cosmetics, supplement, food, and other industries, there has been a rise in contact allergy and systemic reactions.

-- Photosensitivity reaction: Itching and rash in a 32-year-old woman after taking a dietary supplement containing ginseng, goldenseal and bee pollen (14).
+- Photosensitivity: Itching and rash in a 32-year-old woman after taking a dietary supplement containing ginseng, goldenseal and bee pollen (14).

 - Contact cheilitis and perioral dermatitis: Lip edema, perioral skin erythema accompanied by lip burning pain in an 18-year-old woman with self-prescribed topical use of propolis spray as a medication for gingival swelling caused by orthodontic molar bands (57).

 - One-year history of a recurrent lesion: In a 55-year-old man attributed to ingestion of bee pollen containing propolis.
 The lesion eventually cleared with cessation of the natural product used and erupted again with subsequent substance re-challenge, confirming product reaction (58).

 - Ectopic periorbital dermatitis and mycosis: In a 28-year-old woman with a 4-month history of recurrent itchy rash of the eyelids.
 Patch testing included positive reactions to propolis.
 Daily application of beeswax-containing lip gloss using her fingers implicated propolis in beeswax as the relevant allergen (59).